ggeorgovassilis/fauxjsp/README.md

 * Java EL 3.0 API
 * JSTL
 * Servlet API
+* commons-lang 2.6
+* log4j 4

 ## Extending fauxjsp's functionality and working around bugs

 Please consider submit a bug report when you find a bug or require a feature implemented.
 Now, in real (project) life, you are probably on a tight schedule and don't want to wait for an official fix.
-Luckily, fauxjsp is modular and easily extensible.
+Fauxjsp is modular and easily extensible.
 So have a look at the next chapter about fauxjsp's architecture which will help you understand the various, rather simple components, how to modify them and implement new functionality.